ShubData/A_testing_Assignments/Q&A 2nd Assignment.md

 ### Q : How many keywords available in java?

 A : Currently there are 67 reserved terms or keywords in Java.
+         a)

-         abstract	continue	for	  new	   switch
+         > abstract	,continue	,for ,new, switch
-         assert	    default	    goto  package   synchronized
+         > assert, default, goto , package, synchronized
-         boolean	do         	if	 private	this
+         > boolean, do , if	,private, this
-         break	    double	implements	protected	throw
+         > break, double, implements, protected, throw

 ### Q : Why java consider goto as keyword?